Religion in Morocco: Islam

 No two Muslim countries are the same.
 Thus, it would be wise not to put the Islamic world in a homogenous category.
 This is because each country has its own rules and traditions.
 Some countries are stricter than others, and Morocco is not one of those countries.
 Morocco has no hard and fast rules and is known to be a model of tolerance and modernity in the Islamic world.

 Being sensitive to Moroccan customs and manners will surely be noticed and appreciated.
-Thus, it would be knowledgeable to research the country you are visiting, in this case, Morocco.
+Thus, it would be helpful to research the country you are visiting, in this case, Morocco.

 Religion in Morocco: Top 4 Things that You Need to Know

-Here are some do’s and don’ts that you need to be aware of when travelling to Morocco
+Here are some do’s and don’ts that you need to be aware of when traveling to Morocco.

 1. Visiting Mosque: